traitecoevo/hmde/README.md

 ## Found a bug?

+Please submit a [GitHub
-Please lodge a GitHub Issue with details of the bug
+issue](https://github.com/traitecoevo/rmot/issues) with details of the bug.
+A [reprex](https://reprex.tidyverse.org/) would be particularly helpful with the bug-proofing process!